aaronicsubstances/scalable-ipc/README.md

 ## Roadmap

  * C#.NET Core implementation is currently underway as the initial implementation.
  * Once initial implementation is done, the intention is to port to Java and NodeJS.
-To do this, initial implementation has been designed to work with blocking or non-blocking I/O (using abstraction of NodeJs promise and C#.NET Core TaskCompletionSource), in single or multithreaded environments (using abstraction of Java Netty EventLoop).
+To do this, initial implementation has been designed to work with blocking or non-blocking I/O (using abstraction of NodeJs promise and C#.NET Core TaskCompletionSource), in single or multithreaded environments (using abstraction of NodeJS event loop).
 By such a design, porting to other programming environments should be straightforward.